 Procedure

 Registration of a foreign judgment under the Foreign Judgment Enforcement Ordinance offers a simpler procedure than that available under the common law regime.
 A judgment creditor seeking to enforce a foreign judgment under the Foreign Judgment Enforcement Ordinance may apply ex parte to the Court of First Instance to register the foreign judgment.
-Similar to the common law regime, the application must establish that the foreign judgment is final and conclusive and that the foreign judgment calls for the payment of a sum of money (not being a sum payable in respect of taxes or penalties).
 The application must establish that the judgment has not been wholly satisfied and could be enforced by execution in the foreign country.
-A foreign judgment can be registered if the above criteria are met.
+Where a foreign judgment has been partially satisfied, the foreign judgment may only be registered in respect of the balance remaining payable.

 Once registered, the judgment creditor should serve notice of the registration of the foreign judgment on the judgment debtor and the judgment debtor may apply to court in specified circumstances to set the registration aside.